cameron314/concurrentqueue/README.md

 ## Buidling

-The code be built either using cmake or make files.
+The code can be built either using cmake or make files.

 ### cmake